jfq3/miga_singularity/hpcc_genome_project.md

 For this example, we are using genomes from isolates.

 Add your datasets ending with fasta to the MiGA project.
-In doing this, turn off mytaxa scan and distances , as in the command below.
+In doing this, turn off mytaxa scan and make sure distances is turned on, as in the command below.
 There must be no space after the comma(s) in the items listed for the -m flag or an error will occur.
 Here the -t flag specifies the type of genome being added to the project.
 The -i flag specifies that the datasets being uploaded are assembled genomes.

 ```
-miga add -P . -t genome -i assembly ~/miga_genomes/*.fasta -m run_mytaxa_scan=false,run_distances=false
+miga add -P . -t genome -i assembly ~/miga_genomes/*.fasta -m run_mytaxa_scan=false,run_distances=true
 ```

 Launch the daemon to start MiGA processing your data: